puppetlabs/puppetlabs-firewall/README.markdown

 ###Additional Uses for the Firewall Module

 You can apply firewall rules to specific nodes.
 Usually, you will want to put the firewall rule in another class and apply that class to a node.
-Apply a rule to a node as follows.
+Apply a rule to a node as follows:

     node 'some.node.com' {
       firewall { '111 open port 111':